Search by category, archive or keyword

 Withdrawal Symptoms At Work

-Addiction at the workplace will inevitably lead to withdrawal symptoms.
+Addiction in the workplace will inevitably lead to withdrawal symptoms.

 Any type of drug withdrawal can entail severe symptoms that can in some cases turn life-threatening.
 This can create a panic in the workplace, or the employee’s withdrawal symptoms may begin to manifest as aggression, irritability, or erratic behavior.